markus-ntt-seidl/green-software-principles/Principles/Introduction.md

 These eight principles form a shared understanding of what it means to be a Green Software Engineer independent of:

-Application domain.
+- Application domain.
-Industry.
+- Industry.
-Organization size or type.
+- Organization size or type.
-Cloud vendor or self-hosted.
+- Cloud vendor or self-hosted.
-Programming language or framework.
+- Programming language or framework.

 Through the synthesis of this knowledge, a Green Software Engineer can make decisions which have a meaningful impact on the carbon pollution of their applications.

-Who should read this?permalink
+Who should read this?
 Anyone building, deploying or managing applications.